null

 At Gallagher, our team is ready to help you as the Canada Border Services Agency (CBSA) introduces new measures for collecting duties and taxes on commercial goods imported into Canada.
 The CBSA Assessment and Revenue Management (CARM) digital initiative is set to revolutionize the assessment and collection process for duties and taxes on commercial goods imported into Canada.

-Effective May 13, 2024, CARM will become the official system of record that you, as an importer, must use to pay duties and taxes.
-You'll be required to provide direct financial security to clear your shipments for arrival into Canada directly through this portal.
+On May 13, 2024, CARM will be released and available for use by all trade partners.
+However, as of the April update, CARM isn't expected to become the official system of record that importers must use to pay duties and taxes until October 2024.
+Until October, trade partners may continue to use their current method for providing direct financial security to clear shipments for arrival into Canada.

 What is CARM?

-The CBSA is in the process of instituting a new program to streamline how duties and taxes are collected for cross border shipments.
-This new program is called the Canada Assessment and Revenue Management (CARM) project, and its aim is to modernize how businesses import goods into Canada.
+CARM is the new program that the CBSA is in the process of instituting to streamline how duties and taxes are collected for cross border shipments.
+The goal is to modernize how businesses import goods into Canada.

 What is the CARM Client Portal?